edheltzel/vscode-jekyll-syntax/README.md

 ### Theme support

-Front-Matter support in VSCode color schemes is limited.
+Front-Matter support in VSCode color schemes is limited, currently, but hopefully that changes over time.
+You can check out the two VSCode color themes/schemes below to see the improvements:

 * **Better Solarized Dark**
   *  [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ginfuru.ginfuru-better-solarized-dark-theme)